Guide for finding and researching music at Oregon State University Library

 - Music journals and indexes to aid in their use

-Items previously located in the Music Resource Center in Benton Hall (part of the Music Department) are now part of The Valley Library collection and searchable with the catalog and 1Search.
+Items previously located in the Music Resource Center in Benton Hall (part of the Music Department) are now part of The Valley Library collection and searchable in 1Search.
+Most items circulate.

 Some references in our collection which can help you when writiing a music report or thesis include: